OSVVM/OSVVM-Common/README.md

 # OSVVM Common Library
-The OSVVM Common Library
+The OSVVM Common library defines
+   * OSVVM Model Independent Transactions (MIT)
+   * Support functions for filling burst transfer FIFOs (in MIT or not)
+   * Generic Interrupt handler for MIT
+   * Model Parameter Settings support

-defines OSVVM's Model Independent Transactions (MIT).
+## About OSVVM's Model Independent Transactions (MIT).
 MIT defines a common communication interface (record based) and transaction API for Address Bus and Streaming Interface.
 Using MIT makes verification component development as easy